danktankk/Docs/mTLS/Part 2 - Mutual TLS.md

         servers:
           - url: http://192.168.0.2:1234
 ```
-## Set up Traefik for Client Auth and Cloudflare
+## Set up Traefik for Client Auth & Cloudflare

-This was not as easy and required some help from `Xionous`.
+This was not as easy and required some help from `Xionous` - actually in several areas.
-Super knowledgeable individual and equally as helpful.
-Many thanks again!
+A super knowledgeable individual and equally as helpful.
+Many thanks Xionous!

-This set up is only a little different and involves config on Cloudflares Dash.
+This set up is only a little different and involves some configuration on Cloudflare's dashboard for your domain.
-Read this carefully as there are different certs that are responsible for different thing.
+Read this carefully as there are different certs that are responsible for different things.
+It is also important to note this will need a separate domain from the first one we used.
-You will go to your domains dashboard and then go to `SSL/TLS>Client Certificates`
+Go to your domains dashboard and then go to `SSL/TLS>Client Certificates`
-1. add your sub-domains so that mTLS is enforced.
+1. add your sub-domains so that mTLS is enforced or add a wild-card as I have done.
 ![image](https://github.com/user-attachments/assets/716dc703-f362-4d0d-b14c-e455f998223f)
-In my case, I did *.domain.com & domain.com to cover all subdomains made.
+In my case, *.domain.com & domain.com will cover all subdomains made in the future as well.

 2. Create a client cert.
 Copy the `.crt` and `.key` file contents to a file on your machine.
-Put them in the same certs folder as you local certs made with Step-CA
+Put them in the same certs directory as your local certs made with Step-CA
 Name them appropriately (i.e. `cf.crt` / `cf.key`) so they are clearly different than your local cert names.
 Go back and save your client cert on Cloudflare now.